Helping Kids Avoid Summer Setback

 Your child might be involved in a sport that has the summer off.
 You might have the option to take the summer off or continue through the summer.
 There are some things to consider when deciding what to do.

 Your child might just love the sport to death and not want to take a break.
-This is how McKenna is with gymnastics.
-She does not want to take a break from gymnastics during the summer.
-A whole lot of people take summer off and that is totally great.
+This is how McKenna was with gymnastics when she was little.
+She did not want to take a break from gymnastics during the summer.
+A whole lot of people took summer off and that is totally great.

 You might just cut back rather than take a break.
-Brayden is on swim team.
-Our swim team does short course and long course, so that means swim team is year round.
-They get a week off for spring break, they get two weeks off in the summer, and they get a few holidays off here and there, and that is it.
-For summer, Brayden will cut back on how often he goes to swim team rather than take it off altogether.
+Brayden was on swim team.
+Our swim team did short course and long course, so that meant swim team was year round.
+They got a week off for spring break, they get two weeks off in the summer, and they get a few holidays off here and there, and that is it.
+For summer, Brayden would cut back on how often he goes to swim team rather than take it off altogether.

-4 thoughts on “How to Avoid Summer Setback in All Areas”
+4 thoughts on “Helping Kids Avoid Summer Setback”

 1. Hi, thank you for all the excellent advice on your blog.
 I have taught piano "on the side" for a number of years, and I would like to comment on extended breaks from piano.
 After my second child was born, I pretty much gave up on my own piano practice for an extended period of time.
 When I desired to return to playing 4 (!) years later, I expected to see enormous setback.
 Well, in some areas I did.
 My fingers and wrists were definitely weaker and less flexible.
 But I was surprised to see that the extended break had caused me to grow in my musical abilities — i.e. to make a piece sound "musical" rather than simply "mechanical", which is a pitfall of excessive practice.
 So while consistent practice is definitely important during the year, a long summer break can definitely have benefits.
 Something to think about (and I have recently read research suggesting such a phenomenon may apply to academic areas as well — see learningandthebrain.com for a summary of the new book How We Learn).